promised-ai/redpoll-website/content/blog/explainable-problems.md

 theme = "dark-transparent"
 +++

 Modern AI are black boxes.
 They hide what they know.
-This is a problem if we want to use AI to assist decision makers in high-risk tasks like medical treatment (clinical decision support) or military operations, where there is too much at stake to trust unjustified decisions.
+This is a problem if we want to use AI to assist decision makers in high-risk tasks like medical treatment (clinical decision support) or military operations where lives are at stake.
 For AI to be safely usable in tasks like these it must be completely transparent, auditable, and *explainable*.
 In this post, I'll discuss what explainable AI (XAI) is, what it should mean to explain AI, and how the current focus on *explanation* not only fails to make AI safe, but makes it more dangerous.

 # Problem: AI are black boxes